deltachat/deltachat-pages/_posts/2022-12-13-decentuidevs.md

 Please contact us via e-mail addressed to delta@merlinux.eu if you are interested in helping us and our users with beautiful front end developments.
 Please provide some background on your prior projects or apps.
-A CV is not neccessary but welcome if you have one around.
+A CV is not necessary but welcome if you have one around.
 If we determine a base fit, we typically arrange a one month paid test period for both sides.
 We'll organize an onboarding group for you and guide you through first issues and peoples involved.